By Peter Ungphakorn

-In one method, companies could export in proportion of the stocks they held.
-This led to a race to stock tapioca, drove up warehouse rental and produced official figures for total stocks that exceeded total warehouse capacity.
-The quota rent went to warehouse owners, and perhaps officials who checked the stocks.
+In one method, companies could export in proportion to the stocks they held.
+This led to a race to stock tapioca and inflate stock-holding figures.
+It drove up warehouse rental.
+Official tallies suggested total stocks actually exceeded total warehouse capacity.
+The quota rent went to warehouse owners, and allegedly officials who checked the stocks.

-Thailand also exported its poorest quality tapioca to the EU at a high price, inflated by the quota and the captive market created by import barriers on alternative feed ingredients.
+Thailand also exported its poorest quality tapioca to the EU at a high price, inflated by the quota and the captive EU market created by import barriers on alternative feed ingredients.
 It exported its best quality tapioca cheaply to South Korea.
-South Korean importers got a share of the quota rent both through the lower price and the better quality.
+Part of the rent from the EU quota was transferred to South Korean importers through the lower price and the better quality.

 That battle is over.
 Tapioca is now traded mainly as starch for use in food processing.
 But it is a vivid example of how quotas create a battle ground for economic, political, and sometimes corrupt interests.

 Quotas (including tariff quotas) create a free gift for someone.
-They are themselves valuable.
+The quotas are themselves valuable.

 Quotas restrict the supply of a product.
 Buyers compete for shares of the restricted supply and bid up its price.
 That higher price produces quota rent for the amount supplied, as a free gift.

-The fact that governments are able to open bidding for import licences shows companies are willing to pay extra in order to get their hands on products that have become more scarce as a result of a quota or tariff quota.
+The fact that governments are able to open bidding for import licences shows companies are willing to pay extra in order to get their hands on the products — products that are more scarce as a result of a quota or tariff quota.